csswizardry/csswizardry.github.com/_posts/2016-08-30-refactoring-css-the-three-i-s.md

 once we’ve refactored whatever legacy was causing the problem in the first place.

-**Move your refactored feature back in to the project and tidy things up at this point.**
+**Move the refactored feature back into the project and tidy things up here.**

 - - -